edmcmanwich/artist-statement/artistStatement.md

 to open up new interpretations of reality.
-Exploring subjects as diverse as bald eagles, book scanners, DVD screensavers, and storage units, my works veer between straightforward attempts to remove the veil of autonomy from signifiers, to moments of semiotic play meant to inject elements of hostility, confusion, disquiet, and the absurd.
+Exploring subjects as diverse as bald eagles, book scanners, DVD screensavers, and storage units, my works veer between straightforward attempts to remove the veil of autonomy from signifiers, and moments of semiotic play meant to inject elements of hostility, confusion, disquiet, and the absurd.

 My individual projects usually find their locus in some historical or